 Food for Thought

-We proudly support Food for Thought – a free nutritional education programme delivered in schools by the Heart Foundation and Food for Thought Education Trust.
+We proudly support Food for Thought – a free Nutrition Education Programme delivered in schools by the Food for Thought Education Trust and Heart Foundation

 Supporting kids' healthy eating

-We believe in the importance of empowering the next generation and giving them the tools to make good choices about what they eat.
-That's why, since 2007, our stores (New World, PAK’nSAVE and Four Square) have supported Food for Thought – a free nutritional education programme delivered in schools by the Heart Foundation and Food for Thought Education Trust.
+We believe in the importance of empowering the next generation and giving them the tools to make informed choices about what they eat.
+That's why, since 2007, our stores (New World, PAK’nSAVE and Four Square) have supported Food for Thought – a free Nutrition Education Programme delivered in schools by the Food for Thought Education Trust and the Heart Foundation.

 Developed by Foodstuffs alongside medical professionals, teachers and nutritionists, Food for Thought aims help to grow healthier, more informed communities and takes a positive approach to food and healthy eating and to reduce rising rates of obesity in New Zealand.
 Rates which are currently the third highest among adults in the OECD, according to the Ministry of Health.

-Since it started, Food for Thought has reached more than 200,000 Kiwi kids in over 7,300 classes around New Zealand.
+Since it started, Food for Thought has reached more than 200,000 New Zealand young people in over 7,300 classes around country.

-First, a school receives two free classroom sessions, run by a Food for Thought nutritionist.
-These sessions cover: general healthy eating, food group information, how to read food labels, and spotting sugar levels in drinks.
+First, each class participating gets two classroom sessions, run by a Food for Thought nutritionist.
+These sessions cover: general healthy eating, food group information, how to read food labels, and understanding sugar levels in drinks.

 Next, the students take part in a visit to a local PAK'nSAVE, New World or Four Square.
-Here, they put their classroom sessions into practice, where they will learn more about food label reading, product placement, product comparisons and allergy awareness.
+Here, they put their classroom learning into practice, where they will learn and understand more about food label reading, product placement, product comparisons and allergy awareness.
 With our nutritionists helping students, teachers and parent help understand why the choices they are making could impact their health.